Jump to section

 If any infection is present in the mouth, antibiotics will be needed to rid the body of harmful bacteria.
 Prescriptions generally last from two to four weeks.

 Cats respond very well when mouth pain that leads to tooth discoloration is relieved.
 You may notice a behavioral change for the better.
 The quality of life can be greatly improved for the cat after successful treatment.
 Diet should be adjusted to include crunchy items to help save the other teeth.
-Often a toothache will follow many dental treatments, but prognosis is generally good, unless the cat is suffering from substantial trauma affecting multiple parts of the body.
+It also helps to brush teeth daily when possible.

 Regular dental inspection should be a part of your cat’s annual vet visit.
-You can also regularly monitor your cat’s mouth for any variation in tooth color.
+You can also regularly monitor your cat’s mouth for any variation in tooth color at home.
 It is a good idea to invest in a toothbrush and toothpaste for your cat.
 Most cat toothpaste contains enzymes that help control plaque buildup.
 It is best to start brushing gently without toothpaste.
-Eventually, when the cat is comfortable with the feeling of a brushing, toothpaste can be added.
-Brushing the teeth once a week is often all that is needed to maintain oral health.
+Eventually, when the cat is comfortable with the feeling of brushing, toothpaste can be added.
+Brushing the teeth several times a week is often all that is needed to maintain oral health.

 Discolored Teeth Average Cost